buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Types/IfcAlignmentHorizontalSegmentTypeEnum.md

 # IfcAlignmentHorizontalSegmentTypeEnum

 The IfcAlignmentHorizontalSegmentTypeEnum indicates the type of a segment of a horizontal alignment segment (IfcAlignmentHorizontalSegment).
 Horizontal segments can be viewed from a geometric perspective and from a kinematic perspective.
 In recent times the kinematic perspective gained importance.
-The enumerations are detailed according to this development especially in modern track design.
+The enumerations are detailed according to this development especially in modern track design.<!-- end of definition -->

 **Kinematic perspective on horizontal alignment segments**